Alternate format: Implementation Guidance: Email Domain Protection [ITSP.40.065 v1.1] (PDF, 773.34 KB)

 - Choose or obtain new selectors.

-- Prepare and publish new records.
+- Prepare and publish new records with the public keys.

 - Configure MTAs to use the new private keys and selectors.